drug-design/course/docs/chapters/structure-based-design.md

 ### Definition of Docking

-Given the 3D structure of a protein target, compounds can be designed to fit in a cavity, which is called "docking".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/definition-docking-f98b0f5c'><i class='fa fa-play' aria-hidden='true'></i></button>Given the 3D structure of a protein target, compounds can be designed to fit in a cavity, which is called "docking".
 Starting with an approximate orientation of a ligand into the active site, the docking process modifies its position and conformation in order to have a maximum of favorable intermolecular interactions.
 The treatment ends when a minimum of energy is obtained for the complex.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.